 Transfer the glaze to a large bowl using a spatula and allow to cool for 20 minutes.
 Scoop out and set aside 1/4 cup of the glaze; you'll use this for the top of the pie.

-4 Fill the pie: Stir the remaining sliced strawberries into the bowl of glaze until evenly coated.
+Stir the remaining sliced strawberries into the bowl of glaze until evenly coated.
 Spoon the filling into the pie.
-Level it so that the slices are flat, and arrange the reserved, halved strawberries on top.
+Level it so that all the slices lay flat, like shingles.
+Arrange the reserved, halved strawberries on top.

 Thin the reserved glaze with 1 to 2 tablespoons of water, and brush it over the pie.